keras-team/keras/docs/templates/preprocessing/text.md

         A list of integer word indices (unicity non-guaranteed).
 - __Arguments__: Same as `text_to_word_sequence` above.
     - __n__: Dimension of the hashing space.
-    - __hash_function__: The hash function to use.
-Takes in input a string, returns a int.
-If argument is `None` the `hash` function is used.
+    - __hash_function__: one of 'hash', 'md5',  'mmh3' or any function
-        Note that `hash` function is not a stable hashing function, so it is not consistent across different run.
+            that takes in input a string and return a int.
-        If a learned model that uses the hashing trick is meant to be saved and reused a stable hashing function must be given as argument.
+            Note that 'hash' is not a stable hashing function, so it is not consistent across different runs, while 'md5' and 'mmh3' are stable hashing functions.

 ## Tokenizer